 Other Social Security Benefits

-Some veterans, their spouses, and their dependents may qualify for other Social Security benefits such as retirement, Medicare, and survivors benefits.
+Some veterans, their spouses, and their dependents may be eligible for other Social Security benefits such as retirement, Medicare, and survivors benefits.

 For service members who are eligible for Medicare, TRICARE is available as a supplement.
 TRICARE is a health care program of the United States Department of Defense Military Health System and is not administered by Social Security.